Blokyk/ebpf-tunnel/README.md

-**Right now, this doesn't support NTLM authentication, so for that scenario you'll still have to use Cntlm first, and redirect the packets there.** It also doesn't support remote proxies, but that should be too hard to fix, since they're easier to support than local ones; I just implemented the things I needed first.
+**Right now, this doesn't support NTLM authentication, so for that scenario you'll still have to use Cntlm first, and redirect the packets there.** It also doesn't support remote proxies, but that shouldn't be too hard to fix, since they're easier to support than local ones; I just implemented the things I needed first.
 [See the open issues for details](https://github.com/Blokyk/transparent-proxy-ebpf/issues)